 The executor can now access the estate’s assets to pay off debts.

-They will have to contact banks, insurance companies, and other asset holders to determine current total of the deceased’s assets.
+They will have to contact banks, insurance companies (such as a private medical insurance broker), and other asset holders to determine current total of the deceased’s assets.

 They must also ensure that all direct debits from accounts have been canceled.